• 1_slide_home.jpg

 Students involved in school campaign

-Human rights and refugees
+Human rights & refugees

 Fighting inequalities